Marcelo Suárez-Orozco: Early life and education

 Suárez-Orozco is a native of Buenos Aires, Argentina, and immigrated to the United States at age 17.
-After studying in community college, he earned his AB in psychology (1980), and a master’s (1981) and PhD in anthropology (1986) from the University of California, Berkeley.
+After studying in community college, he earned a B.A. in psychology (1980), a master’s degree (1981) and a Ph.D. in anthropology (1986) from the University of California, Berkeley.

 Career

 Suárez-Orozco served as a special adviser for education, peace, and justice to the chief prosecutor of the International Criminal Court in The Hague.

 He served as UCLA's Wasserman Dean of Education & Information Studies for eight years and raised an estimated $120 million in support of the school.

-Suárez-Orozco served as the Victor S. Thomas Professor of Education at Harvard University, and co-founded the Harvard Immigration Project with his wife, Carola Suárez-Orozco.
-He served as the Courtney Sale Ross University Professor of Globalization and Education at New York University.
+At Harvard he was the Victor S. Thomas Professor of Education and co-founder of the Harvard Immigration Project with his wife, Carola Suárez-Orozco.
+At NYU he served as the Courtney Sale Ross University Professor of Globalization and Education at New York University.

-His research topics include psychological anthropology and cultural psychology, with a focus on globalization, education, and migration.
+His research topics include psychological anthropology and cultural psychology, with a focus on globalization, education, mass migration and climate change.